leela-zero/leela-zero/autogtp/README.md

 As explained in main page instructions, copy compiled leelaz and autogtp binaries (with cmake) from build subdirectory to autogtp subdirectory, then run autogtp to start contributing.

+While autogtp is running, typing q+Enter will save the processed data and exit.
+When autogtp runs next, autogtp will continue the game.

 ## How to run AutoGTP - Ubuntu and macOS

 In leela-zero/autogtp subdirectory :